 Proteins are important building blocks of all cells and tissues.
 Proteins are necessary for your body’s growth, development, and health.
-Blood contains two classes of protein, albumin and globulin.
-Albumin proteins keep fluid from leaking out of blood vessels.
+Blood contains albumin and globulin.
+Albumin proteins keep fluid from leaking out of your blood vessels.
 Globulin proteins play an important role in your immune system.

 A total protein test is completed as part of your routine health checkup.
-It is one of the tests that make up your comprehensive medical panel (CMP).
-It may be specifically ordered if you are experiencing unexplained weight loss, fatigue, edema, or have symptoms of kidney or liver disease.
+It’s one of the tests that make up your comprehensive medical panel (CMP).
+It may be ordered if you have:

-The total protein test will take a measurement of the total amount of protein in your blood, specifically looking for the amount of albumin and globulin.
+The total protein test measures the total amount of protein in your blood and specifically looks for the amount of albumin and globulin.

-The test uses a blood sample that is analyzed in the laboratory.
-To obtain a blood sample, the lab technician will draw blood from a vein in your arm or the back of your hand.
-First, the site is cleaned with an antiseptic wipe.
-The lab staff will wrap a band around your arm to apply pressure to the area and gently insert the needle into the vein.
+The test uses a blood sample that’s analyzed in the laboratory.
+To get a blood sample, a healthcare provider will draw blood from a vein in your arm or the back of your hand.
+First, they’ll clean the site with an antiseptic wipe.
+They’ll wrap a band around your arm to apply pressure to the area and gently insert the needle into the vein.
 The blood will collect into a tube attached to the needle.
 Once the tube is full, the band and the needle will be removed from your arm.
-Pressure should be applied to the puncture site with a cotton ball pressed to the site to stop any bleeding.
+They’ll put pressure on the puncture site to stop any bleeding.

 In infants or small children, a lancet is used to puncture the skin and the blood collects in a small glass pipette, test strip, or onto a slide.
-A bandage may be placed over the area if there is any bleeding.
+A bandage may be placed over the area if there’s any bleeding.

-You do not need to make any special preparations before the test is done.
-Your healthcare provider will let you know if you should avoid food or drinks before the test.
+You don’t need to make any special preparations before the test is done.
+Your doctor will let you know if you should avoid food or drinks before the test.

 Many medications can affect the total protein test results.
 Talk to your doctor about your current medication use before you take this test.